w3c/yml2vocab/README.md

       domain: Class2
       range: [Class3, Class10]
       defined_by: https://example.org/vocabulary-definition#pr2
-      comment: Something anbout pr2; the range is the union of Class3 and Class10
+      comment: Something about pr2; the range is the union of Class3 and Class10
       range_union: true

 ```